KB0017 - Windows Auth Checklist

 6) If you are using a Chromium-based browser, is it correctly identifying the PowerShell Universal website as intranet?

 Chromium will not pass Windows credentials if it does not detect the website as an intranet site.
-You can work around this by setting Chromium policies in Windows to force the system to send the credentials.
+You can work around this by setting Chromium policies to force the system to send the credentials.
+This is required for MacOS and Linux.

 You can read more about this setting here: https://chromeenterprise.google/policies/#AuthServerAllowlist